MARKETING & SALES

 André Valente

-André Valente is a senior director at Integration and a leader within the Marketing & Sales Practice.
+André Valente is a partner at Integration and a leader within the Marketing & Sales Practice.
 With nearly two decades of experience supporting clients across diverse sectors and geographies, André is a specialist in the topics of innovation management, digital and data solutions, go-to-market models, market-entry strategies and global marketing approaches.

 Andrea Aun